Access to Higher Education Diploma in Social Sciences and Humanities

 you will then attend an interview.

 Many learners find it helpful to undertake short courses in preparation for the Access Diploma.
-We strongly recommend that applicants for the Access to Higher Education Diploma undertake at least some of the Skills for Further Study programme.
+We recommend that applicants for the Access to Higher Education Diploma undertake at least some of the Skills for Further Study programme if possible.
 The programme specifically aims to develop the range of skills you’ll be expected to use on the Access course.

 “Fircroft gives everyone a second chance to turn their lives around”, Steve Blofield, Access student